 Problem 1: an installment loan at 3% nominal interest fully pays off in 24 monthly installments of $100 each.
 What is the loan amount that the borrower receives at the start of the contract?

-Solution 1: Since the loan amount is the valuation of the installments at the beginning of the contract, the formula to use is for the present value.
-Moreover, the 24 month loan is a deferred annuity.
+Solution 1: Since the loan amount is the valuation of the installments at the beginning of the contract, we need to use the formula for the present value of a deferred annuity.
 First, use Equation (3) for the period interest with m=12:

 i = r/m = 3%/12 = 0.25%